rubenwardy/minetest_modding_book/en/chapters/privileges.md

     shout = true })
 {% endhighlight %}

-To grant a player some privs, you would use a mixture of those two:
+To grant a player privileges, use a combination of the above two functions:

 {% highlight lua %}
 local privs = minetest.get_player_privs(name)